aronwc/mlsm/slides/README.md

 The results are stored in GitHub pages, e.g.,
 <http://aronwc.github.io/mlsm/01-overview>

-The code for that webpages is available on the `gh-pages` branch of this repo.
+The code for those webpages is available on the `gh-pages` branch of this repo.